MattLatt/GDAL_2.0.2_VC/README.md

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.0.3.lib (more than 650 MB), so you will have to rebuild the static lib version.
+## 2016-08-03:

+	- Compiled with the HDF5 drivers (dynamically linked to the v1.8.17 of the HDF5 lib, binaries provided in the 3rdpart folder)

 ## 2016-07-21: